-represent the lower productivity of a new worker while learning match-specific skills.
+$x_i \in \mathbb{R}$ [0, 1], at cost $\chi(x_i)$ each period, where $\chi(0) = 0$ and $\chi'(x_i) > 0$.
+Innovation is a costly and uncertain process, where firms make a match-specific investment in an attempt to improve the match's productivity.
+This can be interpreted in several ways.
+First, it can represent the lower productivity of a new worker while learning match-specific skills.
 Second, it can represent an on-the-job training program.
 Empirical evidence suggests training costs can be substantial and are mainly paid by the firm.9 Third, it can represent research and development (R&D) to improve the production technology.
 Innovation is beneficial because it makes skill acquisition more likely, reducing the expected time to become a high-skill match.
 If innovation is successful, the match becomes high-skill, produces more and requires no further innovation.

 The model attempts to capture the fact that labour adjustments are typically costly for individual workers.
-Empirical work finds that following job loss, workers can suffer significant and persistent earning losses in their subsequent jobs, particularly those workers with longer tenure.10 These findings suggest that many skills which are accumulated are useful only in the current match.
-As such, skills are modeled as match-specific, and therefore are lost when the match terminates.
+Empirical work finds that following job loss, workers can suffer significant and persistent earning losses in their subsequent jobs, particularly those workers with longer tenure.10 These findings suggest that some skills which are accumulated are useful only in the current match.
+In the model, skills are match-specific and therefore are lost when the match terminates.